Save on pet insurance for your pet

 Some insurers also impose upper age limits on their policies, or will refuse to cover older dogs for specific health conditions.

-How do I choose the right pet insurance policy for my dog?
+How do I choose the best pet insurance plan for my dog?

 If you want to find the best protection for your dog, you need to shop around.
-Make sure to consider the following factors when comparing policies:
+Make sure to consider the following factors when comparing policies and pet insurance companies:

 Cost.
-Compare quotes from several insurers to get an idea of how much you can expect to pay.
-Of course, make sure you look past the premium amount and check out what’s covered to make sure a policy offers good value for money.
+Compare quotes from several insurers to get an idea of how much your pet insurance will cost.
+Of course, make sure you look past the premium amount and check out what’s covered to make sure a cheap pet insurance policy offers good value for money.

 What’s covered.
 Decide whether you want accident and illness cover or accident-only cover.
 Then check the policy details closely so you know what expenses will be covered.